 Friday’s Back to School Healthcare Guide

 Yep, it’s that time of year again.
-Summer break’s coming to an end.
+Summer is winding down.
 School’s just around the corner.
-And after ten weeks of a relatively relaxed summer schedule, things are becoming really freakin’ hectic again.
+While school may look different this year, things are going to become hectic again.

 Know your go-to options for non-emergency illnesses and injuries